Three Safe Exercises to Help with Arthritis

 - Rest Is Important: Remember to leave time for your muscles to recover after a workout.
 Try not to exercise the same muscles two days in a row.
 Rest a minimum of one day between workouts.
 If your joints are painful or swollen from the workout, rest an extra day or two.

-- No Membership Required: It is not necessary to join a gym to strength You can make use of barbells, resistance bands, or even gravity in the comfort of your home.
+- No Membership Required: It is not necessary to join a gym to gain strength.
+You can make use of barbells, resistance bands, or even gravity in the comfort of your own home.

 - Choose Your Moment: It makes sense to strength train at a time of day when your symptoms are less severe.
 This varies from person to person, so be aware of your pain levels during the day.

 - Always Warm Up: Reserve a few minutes before your strength training session for some gentle stretching.
 Also, a post-workout stretching session helps with recovery, as does ice therapy.

 - Safety First: Some muscle soreness from strength training is to be expected.
 But, if you experience any sudden sharp pain, stop exercising immediately.

 Some good examples of low-impact aerobic activities are swimming, bicycling, using an elliptical machine, or taking a good old-fashioned walk.
 The safest choice here is to maintain a moderate intensity.

 Here are some tips for a safe and successful aerobic routine:

 - Move gently: Warm your joints up slowly.
 In addition to stretching, it might be wise to begin with some range-of-motion exercises before moving on to an aerobic workout.